-- Pre-defined (non just project wide) build standards, with pre-defined default life cycles, directory layout and more.
-Can say maven has predefined assumptions how to build your project (I don't say that i like it in any sence)
+- Pre-defined (non just project-wide) build standards, with pre-defined default life cycles, directory layout, and more.
+Can say maven has predefined assumptions on how to build your project (I don’t say that I like it in any sense)

-- It's possible to build any given project without having to understand how the individual plug-ins works.
+- It’s possible to build any given project without having to understand how the individual plug-ins work.

-- Maven provides declarative style.
-Instead of defining procedures your configure it.
+- Maven provides a declarative style.
+Instead of defining procedures you configure them.